 Spot — 3.7/5

 Score as of July 2026.
-Underwritten by United States Fire (Crum & Forster), AM Best A+ upgraded August 28, 2025.
-Two clauses define it: no upper age limit at enrollment — rare, and decisive for senior pets — and a 180-day cure window that lets a curable pre-existing condition come back into coverage, with the standard carve-out: knee and ligament events are excluded from that mercy.
-Owners report smooth, quick claim payments, with the recurring caution that low annual caps ($5k) are too thin for real emergencies — pick the higher limit.
+Underwritten by United States Fire or Independence American depending on the issued policy; United States Fire's group was upgraded to AM Best A+ August 28, 2025.
+Two clauses define it: no upper age limit at enrollment, and a 180-day path under which an eligible cured condition may be reconsidered, subject to the issued form; knee and ligament events are carved out.
+Owners report smooth claim experiences, with the recurring caution that a selected $5,000 annual cap can be thin for emergencies — higher options are available.
 Part of the Doubtless family.
-Best for: senior pets and owners who want forgiveness on cured conditions.
+Best for: senior pets and owners who want a potential cure-back path.
 Full review → our dedicated Spot review is in production; until then, this is our complete verdict.

 AKC (PetPartners) — 3.7/5

 Score as of July 2026.
-Underwritten by Independence American, AM Best A− affirmed December 17, 2025.
+Underwritten by Independence American or Independence Pet Insurance Company; IAIC alone is AM Best A−, affirmed December 17, 2025.
 One clause earns this ranking: after 365 days of continuous coverage, AKC's plans can cover even incurable pre-existing conditions — the only escape hatch of its kind among major carriers (not offered in Florida or Washington), and the reason the community treats it as the pre-existing workaround.
 The trade-offs: longer standard waiting periods and a Doubtless-family underwriter that spent late 2025 under ratings review before its affirmation.
 Best for: switchers and owners of pets with a medical history who can commit to a full year.
 Full review → our dedicated AKC review is in production; until then, this is our complete verdict.

 Prudent Pet — 3.6/5

 Score as of July 2026.
-Underwritten by Markel Insurance Company, Markel NA group AM Best A affirmed November 21, 2025.
+Underwritten by Markel Insurance Company or Markel American Insurance Company; Markel NA group AM Best A affirmed November 21, 2025.
 Our policy-form audit found no standout trap, and its platform reputation runs unusually high — Trustpilot 4.8 at the January 29, 2026 category capture.
 The honest caveat: the record is thin because the book is smaller and younger than the giants', so there are simply fewer renewals and claims to judge.
 Independent of the Doubtless group.
 Best for: owners who want a well-rated independent and accept a shorter track record.
 Full review → our dedicated Prudent Pet review is in production; until then, this is our complete verdict.

 Trupanion — 3.5/5

 Score as of July 2026 — and the sharpest split verdict on this page.
-Underwritten by its own American Pet Insurance Company: no AM Best rating exists (despite what some review sites claim), but Demotech rates it A′, affirmed June 19, 2026.
-The fine print gives with one hand — no payout caps, true direct vet pay at checkout, per-condition deductibles that go to $0 — and takes with the other: an 18-month lookback that counts even signs of a condition, exam fees never covered, and each "new" condition restarting its own deductible, which owners of repeat-symptom pets experience as a deductible treadmill.
+Issued by American Pet Insurance Company or ZPIC Insurance Company depending on jurisdiction.
+APIC has no AM Best rating (despite what some review sites claim), but Demotech rates it A′, affirmed June 19, 2026.
+Trupanion’s direct product markets no payout caps and offers real-time VetDirect Pay at participating clinics.
+Its direct product commonly uses a lifetime per-condition deductible and excludes exam or office-visit fees, but lookback definitions, reimbursement, deductible type, and fee treatment vary by jurisdiction, form, and direct-versus-partner channel.
+Read the issued form rather than applying one direct-product design to every Trupanion-branded policy; owners of repeat-symptom pets can still experience disputed condition classification as a deductible treadmill.
 The renewal record is regulator-documented: CDI-approved increases of +12%, +29%, and +33% average stacked across 2023–2025 in California — the middle step confirmed in Trupanion's own release on the approval.
 Owners with chronically ill pets report five-figure payouts and stay; owners of healthy pets watch premiums climb and leave.
 Both are right.
 Best for: a pet likely to develop an expensive chronic condition, insured young and held.
-Full review → our dedicated Trupanion review is in production; until then, this is our complete verdict.
+Full review →

 Pumpkin — 3.5/5

 Score as of July 2026.
-Underwritten by United States Fire (Crum & Forster), A+ as above.
-Fine print sits in the friendly cluster: 180-day cure window with the knee carve-out, 90% reimbursement as the standard shape.
+Underwritten by United States Fire or Independence American depending on the issued policy; their ratings differ.
+Fine print includes a 180-day path under which an eligible cured condition may be reconsidered, with the knee/ligament carve-out; reimbursement options include 80% and 90%.
 The reputation signal to know: owners of older pets report steep late-life pricing — one dated account put a 10-year-old dog at $150/month with $250 projected — while the same policy paid roughly $24,000 in final-year claims.
 That's the senior-pet bargain in one anecdote: expensive, and it paid.
 Doubtless family.
 Best for: owners who want high reimbursement percentages and accept senior-age pricing.
 Full review → our dedicated Pumpkin review is in production; until then, this is our complete verdict.

 ASPCA Pet Health Insurance — 3.5/5

 Score as of July 2026.
-Underwritten by United States Fire (Crum & Forster), A+ as above; IAIC in some states.
+Underwritten by United States Fire or Independence American; declarations control and the two entities have different ratings.
 Know what the name is: the ASPCA licenses its brand for royalties — the charity doesn't run the insurer.
-The product itself mirrors its Doubtless siblings: 180-day cure window, knee/ligament carve-out, customizable plans.
-Few fresh owner reports surfaced in our July 2026 capture; its complaint themes historically track the family's shared claims infrastructure.
+The product publishes a 180-day path under which an eligible cured condition may be reconsidered, subject to the issued form, with a knee/ligament carve-out and customizable plan options.
+Few fresh owner reports surfaced in our July 2026 capture; we do not infer a brand-specific complaint record from shared ownership or administration.
 Best for: owners who want the Spot/Pumpkin-style terms from the family's longest-standing storefront — just don't pick it because of the name on the door.
 Full review → our dedicated ASPCA review is in production; until then, this is our complete verdict.

 Pets Best — 3.4/5

 Score as of July 2026.
-Underwriting is split by policy vintage between APIC and Independence American (A−, December 17, 2025) — check your declarations page.
-The value case is real: consistently among the cheapest credible quotes, plus vet payment after adjudication via release form.
-The record cuts both ways: California approved a 45% renewal increase effective April 2, 2025 on APIC-written policies — with the insurer itself projecting 12,700+ cancellations — and owners report slower-than-average claim processing alongside genuinely paid large claims.
+Current disclosures list American Pet, Independence American, Independence Pet, or MS Transverse as possible insurers — check your declarations page and attach a rating only to the named entity.
+The plan publishes a broad configuration range, and its Vet Direct Pay process can pay a clinic after claim approval and a signed release; pricing must be compared with matched quotes.
+The record cuts both ways: California approved a 45% renewal increase effective April 2, 2025 on APIC-written policies — with the insurer itself projecting 12,700+ cancellations — and owners report slow claim processing alongside paid large claims; those anecdotes are not a measured carrier average.
 Best for: budget-first buyers who understand the renewal risk they're pricing in.
 Full review → our dedicated Pets Best review is in production; until then, this is our complete verdict.

 Figo — 3.4/5